mitarnik04/MicroUnit/README.md

 ## Become a Sponsor

-MicroUnit isn’t just another testing tool—it’s the foundation for serious, modern PHP testing.
-If you're building professional-grade software with PHP 8+, MicroUnit is built for your stack, your speed, and your standards.
+MicroUnit isn’t just another testing tool, it’s the foundation for serious, modern PHP testing.
+No matter if you are building a professional-grade software or just a small library with PHP 8+, MicroUnit is built for your stack, your speed, and your standards.

-By sponsoring MicroUnit, you're investing in the future of PHP development: faster test cycles, clearer code, and a cleaner ecosystem—without the legacy baggage.
+By sponsoring MicroUnit, you're investing in the future of PHP development: faster test cycles, clearer code, and a cleaner ecosystem, without the legacy baggage.

 🙌 Keep MicroUnit free, open-source, and evolving at full speed.